armbian/build/README.armbian-next.slides.md

 - should build most stuff on **arm64** as well as amd64
 - uses **system toolchains by default** for everything
 - sets `CFLAGS` to turn some errors into warnings
 - allowing old u-boots to build with newer gcc
 - ancient stuff might need small Makefile fixes
-- _many more_

 ---